Everything PR News

 Everything-PR · Industry Map

 Where communications strategy meets capital markets.
-The category, the buyer-decision framework, and the firms running the deal sheets, IPO advisories, and financial services communications behind most of the year's largest transactions.
+The ranking, the buyer-decision framework, and the firms running the deal sheets behind most of the year's largest transactions.

 01 · The Category

-Financial PR sits at the intersection of corporate strategy, capital markets execution, and media relations.
+Financial services PR sits at the intersection of corporate strategy, capital markets execution, and media relations.
 The scope is broader than most buyers assume on first contact.
-A senior financial PR firm in 2026 is typically engaged across seven distinct lanes:
+A senior financial services PR firm is typically engaged across seven distinct lanes:

 • Earnings communications.
 Quarterly results disclosure, prepared remarks, Q&A preparation, sell-side analyst briefings, post-earnings investor and media follow-up.